 Our deadline is well before the Graduate School’s suggested deadline.
 Applications may be submitted at a later date but be advised that student funding such as graduate assistantship will begin at the end of January.

-Spring Semester applications must be submitted by the Graduate School deadline of September 1.
 It is not the general practice for this department to enroll new grad students for spring semester but there are occasional exceptions.
 Please do not apply for a spring semester unless you have contact and agreement with a faculty member the you should do so.
 Please contact your faculty of interest regarding placement availability prior to submitting a spring application.
-Spring applicants who meet eligibility requirements have the option to change their term applied for to the following fall semester, free of charge, by submitting a request form GS1C to the Graduate School at least two weeks prior to the start of spring semester.
+Spring applicants who would like to change their application term to a Fall semester, can do so free of charge in the application at least two weeks prior to the start of spring semester.